-By way of brief context: The publication of this interview, and distribution of WDR throughout Northern California, intentionally coincided with a reading Philip Levine gave in our small town of Nevada City, CA. On that cold December night, poet Gary Snyder gave an eloquent introduction, reiterating and expounding upon a quote he’d given to WDR: “Philip Levine gives us a poetry of just plain real life with the irony, compassion, and humanity it deserves—in an elegance and mastery all his own.”
-The audience brimmed with anticipation (in the same 19th c. theater that once featured Mark Twain), and the evening became living proof that literature read carefully, privately, then heard live from its author, strikes a chord like no other.
+By way of brief context: The publication of this interview, and distribution of WDR throughout Northern California, intentionally coincided with a reading Philip Levine gave in our small town of Nevada City, CA. On that December night, in the town’s 19th c. theater, poet Gary Snyder gave an eloquent introduction, reiterating and expounding upon a quote he’d given to WDR: “Philip Levine gives us a poetry of just plain real life with the irony, compassion, and humanity it deserves—in an elegance and mastery all his own.”

 The full text of the original interview (below) is followed by two poems reprinted in WDR from The Simple Truth: “The Simple Truth” and “My Father With Cigarette Twelve Years Before the Nazis Could Break His Heart.”

 Casey Walker: To begin, will you describe your new book, The Simple Truth, and the writing of it?

 Philip Levine: Well, The Simple Truth was a very difficult book for me to write.
 I’m not exactly sure why.
 My previous book, What Work Is, had so much unity to it.
 It was all clustered around the central image of work, and I didn’t want to do that again.
 These new poems had a certain wackiness to them and an unusual degree of inventiveness.